 Share an event with another operator to help with the response

 Now, let’s take a larger event, let’s say it’s a fire at a stadium.
-The operator not only has to contact and liaise with emergency services but also coordinate evacuation with security guards on the scene, while also notifying parking attendants, ticket gates, patrols around outer gates—so that these can be opened— alert vendors and anyone in auxilliary buildings too and so on.
+The operator not only has to contact and liaise with emergency services but also coordinate evacuation with security guards on the scene, while also notifying parking attendants, ticket gates, patrols around outer gates—so that these can be opened— alert vendors, and anyone in auxiliary buildings too and so on.
 Clearly, a lot of help is required very quickly.
 There’s little time to search for phone numbers and no point in sending people on foot.
 The interface the operator uses can be configured so that at the touch of just a few buttons, numerous people are notified, know exactly what they have to do.
 Not only that but they automatically receive a brief of the unfolding situation so that they know exactly what is going on without having to speak with the original operator or operators.

 Its so easy to have a colleague help with a response - simply assign actions step(s) to another operator (such as Tom) with a click of a button